The Profinite Rigidity of Free Metabelian Groups: Homological Separability

 induces an exact sequence of profinite $\palg$-modules

 via the profinite completion functor in the category of $\alg$-modules. \end{proposition}

-Typically, one defines the cohomology of profinite groups only with coefficients in discrete modules, as the category of topological modules may not have enough injectives.
+Typically, one defines the cohomology of a profinite group $G$ only with coefficients in discrete modules, as the category of topological modules may not have enough injectives.
 However, for a profinite group $G$ of type $\operatorname{FP}_\infty$, the trivial $\pZ$-module admits a resolution by finitely generated free modules, and hence it is indeed possible to define a cohomology theory of $G$ with coefficients in profinite modules \cite[pp. 379]{Symonds_Weigel}.
-Given a discrete group $\Upsilon$ of type $\operatorname{FP}_\infty$ with separable cohomology, its profinite completion $\widehat{\Upsilon}$ must be of type $\operatorname{FP}_\infty$ (as a profinite group) by Proposition~\ref{Prop::Big}.
+Given a discrete group $\Upsilon$ of type $\operatorname{FP}_\infty$ with separable cohomology, its profinite completion $\widehat{\Upsilon}$ must be of type $\operatorname{FP}_\infty$ (as a profinite group) by \cite[Corollary 7.3.13]{Gareth_Book}.
+The following result then allows us to relate the cohomology of a group $\Upsilon$ of type $\operatorname{FP}_\infty$ with separable cohomology to the cohomology of the profinite completion $\widehat{\Upsilon}$.